Utah College of Dental Hygiene

-The Utah College of Dental Hygiene (UCDH), a division of Careers Unlimited, is a private, for-profit educational institution in Orem, Utah, United States that specializes in dental hygiene education.
+The Utah College of Dental Hygiene (UCDH) is a private for-profit dental hygiene college in Orem, Utah, United States.
 The school is accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC).
-The dental hygiene program at Careers Unlimited was established in 2005 and was the first private dental hygiene program established in the state of Utah.
+The dental hygiene program at UCDH was established in 2005 and was the first private dental hygiene program established in the state of Utah.
 UCDH offers one specialized accelerated program: the 20 month Bachelor of Science Degree in Dental Hygiene (BSDH).